A-Z Index

 For healthcare workers please refer to COVID-19 Infection Prevention Guidance for Healthcare Personnel.

-Table 1: Exclusion and Return to Work Requirements for Employees with COVID-19 (Isolation)
+Table 1: Exclusion and Return to Work Requirements for Employeesi with COVID-19

 1. The employee has been fever-free for at least 24 hours without the use of a fever-reducing medication, AND